 Prostate enlargement (also known as benign prostatic hyperplasia or benign prostatic hypertrophy) is a common condition that usually affects men at about 50 years of age and above.

-The use of acupuncture and Chinese herbal medicine can regulate the secretion of sex hormones to achieve a proper balance.
-As well as improving local circulation, the treatment can suppress the proliferation of fibrous tissue, decrease inflammation and control exudation, resulting in a decrease in the rate of enlargement of the prostate.
+Acupuncture and Chinese herbal medicine are used in an effort to regulate the secretion of sex hormones to achieve a proper balance.
+In addition to improving local circulation, the treatment also aims to suppress the proliferation of fibrous tissue, decrease inflammation and control exudation, resulting in a decrease in the rate of enlargement of the prostate.
 It reverses engorgement and edema of the ureter and improves micturition.
-This is an excellent and reliable treatment option for those who don’t wish to experience side-effects from drugs or face the risks associated with surgical procedures.

 Leg ulcer is a condition in which a long-lasting (chronic) wound exists on your leg or foot.
 The wound takes more than six weeks to heal, and is usually found in the lower third of the leg.
 The poor blood supply of this lower part of the leg is the main reason why this area is prone to such a condition.
 Those who suffer from immobility, obesity varicose veins, and poor function of deep veins or blood clots (embolisms) in veins will easily develop ulcers in the lower leg.